kwrooijen/cargo.el/README.md

 Before executing the task, Emacs will prompt you to save any modified buffers associated with the current Cargo project.
-Setting `compilation-ask-about-save` to `nil` make Emacs save modified buffers without asking.
+Setting `compilation-ask-about-save` to `nil` makes Emacs save modified buffers without asking.